Only one computer?

 5. Explore time signatures

-Chrome recently launched a fantastic collection of online music tools which are perfect for the music classroom.
+Chrome has a fantastic collection of online music tools which are perfect for the music classroom.
 I’m planning on sharing lots of ideas for using them in lessons [update: the first free lesson plan has been published here], but following are just a few ways that three of the tools can be used.
 Launch the Rhythm game and press play.
 Ask students to play the rhythm they can see and hear on the screen, and ask them to identify the time signature.
 One student can come and change the rhythmic pattern by clicking on the screen.
 Everybody can then play the new rhythm.
 Divide the students into groups and add a second and third part (use different instruments or body percussion sounds for each part).
 You can create rhythms in meters of 3, 4, 5 and 6.

 6. Introduce sound synthesis